pairofdocs/gomule-d2r/README.md

 - Update the data files to v1.14 (test anni and essenses)

 #### Fixed
-- Moving items around
+- Moving items between chars

 #### Backup Save Files
 WARNING: Back up important save files when using GoMule!

-GoMule automatically creates backup directories in `./GoMule.backup/` each `week` by default.
+GoMule automatically creates backup directories in `GoMule.backup/` each `week` by default.
 This can be changed to each `day`, `month` or `never`.
 Click on Preferences when the app is open to change this setting.